Cutehacks/gel/README.md

 * If a string is passed to this property, it refers to the property name that should be used for sorting.
+* Nested properties are supported by using the dot notation (eg: `"owner.firstname"`)
 * If a function is passed to this property, it should have the following signature:

 ```